zakeer/library-database/sql.md

     - Integers (Number format)
     - Dates

+1. Creating database
+    - Create a database for any individual project

 1. Creating Tables
     - Creating a table and defining its columns, including specifying data types of the columns